shashwat14/shashwat14.github.io/content/posts/muon.md

     θ = θ - lr * adam_update
 ```

+The variable `m` here is called the **first moment** or **momentum**.
+It's an exponential moving average of past gradients.
+Instead of updating weights with just the current gradient (like vanilla SGD), we use this smoothed accumulation.
+When we talk about "orthogonalizing the momentum" later, we mean orthogonalizing this accumulated gradient matrix `m`.
+Interestingly, Muon doesn't need the second moment `v` at all.
+Orthogonalizing the momentum is sufficient to get good updates, making the optimizer simpler.

 We won't do a deep dive on AdamW itself, but the key takeaway is that all the math here is **elementwise**.
 In other words, we don't really treat the parameters as matrices.
 We treat them as a list.
 Every operation (addition, multiplication, square, square root) is done element by element.
 This will be important later.